AdamPuvak/Websockets_Online_Game/README.md

 ### Competition:
 Players can capture each other's territory and eliminate the opponent by crossing over their incomplete trail.

-### Competing with the Opponent:
-Players can capture each other's territory and eliminate the opponent by crossing over their incomplete trail.

 ### Game End:
 The game can end in two ways: